Zheltenkov/FL_classifier/README.md

-# FL_classifier
+# Flower classifier

 ![FLOWERS!](readme.jpg)

-This repository provides a classifier model for 102 flower varieties.
+This project is an application for classifying flower varieties by photo.
+The data was taken from the kaggle platform.
 The project was implemented as part of a competition on the kaggle platform.